gbadev-org/tonc/content/pages/affine.md

 *s*~y~·cos(α)
 </div>

 Now, this is indeed a rotation and scale matrix.
 Unfortunately, it's also the <rem>wrong one</rem>!
 Or at least, it probably does not do what you'd expect.
 For example, consider the case with a scaling of *s*~x~= 1.5, *s*~y~= 1.0 and a rotation of α= 45.
-You'd probably expect something like fig 10.1a, but what you'd actually get is 10.1b.
+You'd probably expect something like {@fig:rotatescale_good}, but what you'd actually get is {@fig:rotatescale_bad}.
 The sprite has rotated, but in the wrong direction, it has shrunk rather than expanded and there's an extra shear as well.
 Of course, you can always say that you meant for this to happen, but that's probably not quite true.

 <div class="cpt" style="width:160px;" markdown>
 ![](img/affine/metr_rs_good.png){#fig:rotatescale_good}